 - 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene - a.
 Cover all surfaces of hands with hand sanitizer - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Obtain a gait belt that fits the resident. - 6) Lock bed brakes to ensure resident's safety. - 7) Lower the bed so the resident's feet will be flat on the floor when sitting on the edge of the bed. - 8) Bring the resident to a sitting position with the resident's feet flat on the floor. - 9) Properly place the gait belt around the resident's waist to stabilize. - 10) Tighten gait belt. - 11) Check the gait belt for tightness by slipping fingers between the gait belt and the resident. - 12) Assist resident in putting on non-skid footwear BEFORE standing. - 13) Stand in front of and face the resident. - 14) Grasp the gait belt on each side of the resident with an underhand grip. - 15) Bring the resident to a standing position. - 16) Ensure the resident is stable. - 17) Position the walker in front of the resident. - 18) Ensure the resident has a stabilized walker. - 19) Position yourself behind and slightly to the side of the resident. - 20) Instruct the resident on the proper use of a walker. - 21) The candidate walks to the side a little behind the resident. - 22) Safely ambulate the resident 10 steps and return the resident to the chair. - 23) Assist resident to sit in the chair in a controlled manner that ensures safety. - 24) The candidate uses correct body mechanics at all times. - 25) Remove the gait belt. - 26) Leave the resident in a position of comfort and safety. - 27) Perform hand hygiene - a.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Obtain a gait belt. - 6) Lock the bed brakes to ensure the resident's safety. - 7) Lower the bed so that the resident's feet are flat on the floor when sitting on the edge of the bed. - 8) Bring the resident to a sitting position with the resident's feet flat on the floor. - 9) Place a gait belt around the resident's waist to stabilize the trunk. - 10) Tighten the gait belt. - 11) Check the gait belt for tightness by slipping fingers between the gait belt and the resident. - 12) Assist resident in putting on non-skid footwear BEFORE standing. - 13) Stand in front of and face the resident. - 14) Grasp the gait belt on each side of the resident with an underhand grip. - 15) Bring the resident to a standing position. - 16) Ensure the resident is stable. - 17) Position the walker in front of the resident. - 18) Ensure the resident has a stabilized walker. - 19) Position yourself behind and slightly to the side of the resident. - 20) Instruct the resident on the proper use of a walker. - 21) The candidate walks to the side, a little behind the resident. - 22) Safely ambulate the resident 10 steps and return them to their chair. - 23) Assist the resident in sitting in the chair in a controlled manner that ensures safety. - 24) The candidate uses correct body mechanics at all times. - 25) Remove the gait belt. - 26) Leave the resident in a position of comfort and safety. - 27) Perform hand hygiene - a.
 Cover all surfaces of hands with hand sanitizer - b.
-Rub hands together until hands are completely dry. - 28) Maintain respectful, courteous interpersonal interactions at all times. - 29) Place the call light or signal calling device within easy reach of the resident.
+Rub your hands together until they are completely dry. - 28) Place the call light or signal calling device within easy reach of the resident. - 29) Maintain respectful, courteous interpersonal interactions at all times.